Introduction:

 For example, if a parent ignores a child who is showing them a new toy, the child will experience Category 1 emotion such as irritation or anger, which activates the child and directs their energy toward getting the parent’s attention.

-How these interactions shape personality
+How these interactions shape temperament: Baseline Emotions

-Later Reactions in Older Children
+Reactions in Older Children

 Beliefs